New construction and retrofitting -

 The entire system architecture was developed in close collaboration with Fischer Panda.
 All elements, from the Fischer Panda electric drives and battery integration to the solar panels, were coordinated to work seamlessly together as an intelligent overall system.

-Thanks to solar panels, the system is self-sufficient.
-Hardly any additional shore power is required.
+• Thanks to solar panels, hardly any additional shore power is required.

 This impressive project demonstrates how technology, environmental compatibility and economic efficiency can be harmonised.